guilhermehas/guilhermehas.github.io/agda-posts/associativity-natural-numbers.lagda.md

   trunc : isSet N
 ```

 In Agda, it is possible to overload the natural numbers.
-So when I write `1`, it will be 1; when I write `2`, it will be `one + one` and so on.
+So when I write `1`, it will be `one`; when I write `2`, it will be `one + one` and so on.
-I will define the overload for this Natural:
+I will define the overload for this Natural number:

 ```
 open import Cubical.Data.Nat.Literals public